Overview

 SQL Server Database Initialization

-You can find the generated classes in the Migrations directory.
+You can find the initialization code in Program.cs:

-This command will create the database file using the LocalDB instance of SQL Server.
-If you want to change the database file name and/or location, edit the connection string ("TimesheetContext") in appsettings.json before running Update-Database:
+The database uses a LocalDB instance of SQL Server.
+If you want to change the database file name and/or location, edit the connection string ("TimesheetContext") in appsettings.json:

 {